Editorial Standards & Guidelines

 How to Report an Error

-If you believe you've found an error in our content, please contact us at corrections@electricrates.org.
+If you believe you've found an error in the content, please contact our corrections team.
 Include the article URL and a description of the error.
-We review all submissions within 48 hours and respond to valid concerns within 5 business days.
+All submissions are reviewed within 48 hours with responses to valid concerns within 5 business days.

 Editorial Independence & Disclosures